 Lemon, lime, mint, and strawberries?
 What's not to love?
 This skinny strawberry lemonade mojito is fizzy, slightly sweet, and the perfect, easy to make cocktail for sunny days.

 What's your favorite summer cocktail?
-I'm personally a big margarita fan, but this strawberry lemonade mojito wins me over every time.
-An ice cold, refreshing cocktail with muddled fruit and fresh, bright mint and citrus flavors is so refreshing on warm days.
+I'm personally a big margarita fan, but this skinny strawberry lemonade mojito wins me over every time.
+An ice cold, refreshing cocktail with muddled strawberries and fresh, bright mint and citrus flavors is so refreshing on warm days.

 Why You Will Love This

 - No sugar added- This strawberry lemonade mojito recipe is naturally sweetened!
 There is no cane sugar or simple syrup, just muddled fruit and a tiny bit of stevia leaf extract.

 - Only 6 ingredients- There are only 6 ingredients in this cocktail you can easily find at the grocery store.

 - Easy to make- Mojitos are super simple and only take a couple minutes to come together.

 - Light and refreshing- The light rum, fresh fruit, and seltzer will help you feel less dehydrated and groggy after enjoying a few.

 Here are some notes about the ingredients used.
 You can view the full ingredient list in the recipe card below.